View Jake McDowell's Obituary on reporternews.com and share memories

 Jake Scott McDowell

 Abilene - Jake Scott McDowell, 45 of Abilene, passed away on Monday, November 18, 2019.
 Services are scheduled for 11 o'clock in the morning on Saturday, November 23, 2019 at First United Methodist Church in Dumas.
 Graveside services will follow that afternoon at 2 o'clock in Llano Cemetery.
-A memorial service will be held at 2 o'clock in the afternoon on Saturday, December 7, 2019 at Exodus Metropolitan Community Church, 1933 South 27th, in Abilene, Texas.
 Arrangements are entrusted to Morrison Funeral Directors.

 Jake was born on March 23, 1974 to Mike and Susan McDowell.
 He graduated from Sunray High School and then attended Amarillo College to become a radiation therapist.
 He was employed by Texas Oncology for 21 years and a long-time Abilene resident.